Growli

 Matricaria chamomilla

 German chamomile is a self-seeding annual herb with feathery foliage and small daisy-like flowers used in herbal teas.
 Roman chamomile (Chamaemelum nobile) is a closely related perennial used for fragrant lawns.
 Both thrive in sun and free-draining soil.
-Mildly toxic to pets in quantity.
+Toxic to pets in quantity.

 Rose